Head-First-Design-Patterns/Head-First-Design-Patterns-PHP/README.md

 * [Template Method Pattern](TemplateMethodPattern.php) - Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 * [Iterator Pattern](IteratorPattern.php) - Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 * [Composite Pattern](CompositePattern.php) - Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.
+* [State Pattern](StatePattern.php) - Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 ##OO Basics
 * Abstraction